 Being Sedentary Causes Orthopedic Problems and Obesity

-Lack of exercise leads to poor flexibility and weak muscles in the back, pelvis and thighs.
+Lack of exercise leads to poor flexibility and weak muscles in the back, pelvis, and thighs.
 The result may cause an increase in the curve of the lower back and severe forward tilting of the pelvis.
-This type of posture increases stress on the lower back and may ultimately weaken other areas of the spine, such as the neck, which may also become painful.
+This type of posture increases stress on the lower back and may ultimately weaken other spine areas, such as the neck, which may also become painful.
 A sedentary lifestyle and an unbalanced diet can affect the bone density or strength of the vertebrae that may increase the risk of compression fractures in the spine.
 Disability suffered by obese subjects appears most strongly related to lower body pains such as pain in the feet, knees, heel pain, and nagging lower back pain.
 Such conditions have been reported to have major negative impacts on quality of life measures among obese persons.

 Weight Loss Can Help